 Even with the fire quickly bearing down on us, nobody panicked, nobody ran.
 Everyone was polite, orderly, and did exactly what they needed to.
 I must say that I was impressed by how composed everyone was.
 I’ve been shown time and time again that Hollywood disaster movies have the wrong impression about how ordinary people act in the face of disaster.

-Somehow, even with the muffled howling in the distance, it was strangely peaceful.
+Somehow, even with the muffled howling in the distance, things felt peaceful.